igarciamen/Translator-App/README.md

 - Translation history with favorites

 ### 🗣️ Conversation
-- Split-screen, two-speaker layout — one language per side, with a quick language swap
+- Split-screen, two-speaker layout, one language per side, with a quick language swap
-- Each side speaks in their own language; the translation is shown **and read aloud automatically** on the listening side — a hands-free, face-to-face conversation flow with no extra taps
+- Each side speaks in their own language; the translation is shown **and read aloud automatically** on the listening side, a hands-free, face-to-face conversation flow with no extra taps

 ### 📷 Camera
 - Extract text from a photo or gallery image (OCR) and translate it